Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Related Work

 \section{Related Work}

-Since our goal is to build a GAN with the purpose of applying it in the agricultural domain, the literature review is conducted from both aspects.
+Since our goal is to design a GAN for agricultural applications, the literature review is conducted from both aspects.
 First, we introduce several GAN architectures proposed in the literature.
-Then, we present a summary of deep learning approaches, including GANs that have been used in agriculture.
+Next, we summarize deep learning approaches, including GANs, that have been utilized in agriculture.